 While it is the goal of OOP to operate as a consensus based community, if any decision requires a vote to move forward, the representatives of the Governing Board, TSC, Marketing Committee or EU-TAB, as applicable, shall vote on a one vote per voting representative basis.

 Quorum for Governing Board, TSC, Marketing Committee or EU-TAB meetings shall require two-thirds of the voting representatives.
-The Governing Board, TSC, Marketing Committee or EU-TAB may continue to meet if quorum is not met, but shall be prevented from making any decisions at the meeting.
+The Governing Board, TSC, Marketing Committee or EU-TAB may continue to meet if advance notice of the meeting has been given per rules set up by the Board even if quorum is not met, but shall be prevented from making any decisions at the meeting.

 Except as provided in Section 13.d. and 14.a., decisions by vote at a meeting shall require a majority vote, provided quorum is met.
 Except as provided in Section 13.d. and 14.a., decisions by electronic vote without a meeting shall require a majority of all voting representatives.